 - 165. Children in care should have an independent third person who travels through care with them.
 The person should monitor and check social work and foster care.
 The person and the child should have the sort of relationship where the child knows the person is there to listen to them.
 No-one listened to me, noticed me or understood me. - 166.
 Society's perception that children in care are bad has to change.
 If society thinks children in care are bad then the children in care think they are bad and unworthy.
 When your primary carers reject you then someone has to come in and put you somewhere.
 How can I be responsible for being in care, as a three year old child? - 167.
 Foster carers need to be monitored.
 There wasn't enough supervision when we were in .
 There weren't enough questions being asked about my behaviour , and the changes in it.
 Someone must have seen signs of the violence towards me.
-How can a man like
+How can a man like okay to move a child around frequently.
+Learning how to form long and meaningful friendships is important.
+You don't know how to do that when you're moved from place to place.

-EQD come ir nto our lives v vithout : social workers question ning wh o is this s man and why has everythi ng chai nged?
+EQD come into lives without social workers questioning who is this man and why has everything changed?